cls-python/cls-luigi_paper/README.md

 pip install -r requirements.txt
 ```
+Note that running decision_pipeline example requires a Gurobi license.
+Consult [Gurobi website](https://www.gurobi.com/) to aquire aquire and install your license on your machine.

 For running the example in "auto-sklearn" directory we used Python 3.8.18.
 You may install the library "Auto-Sklearn" as follows: